Valencia Tourism: Culture, Sport, Architecture and History in Valencia City, Spain

-Valencia is an intrinsic part of Spain, whilst still retaining it own unique and distinctive character.
+Valencia is an intrinsic part of Spain, whilst still retaining its own unique and distinctive character.
 It is the place where paella was invented.
-It was once considered to be one of the poorest cities in Spain, but has grown in confidence and stature in recent years.
-It is a forward thinking city with old and new juxtaposed in perfect harmony.
+It was once considered to be one of the poorest cities in Spain but has grown in confidence and stature in recent years.
+It is a forward-thinking city with old and new juxtaposed in perfect harmony.

 This page will provide you with an overall sense of what Valencia has to offer to tourists.
 You will be guided through some of the major themes to be found in the city, with links to more detailed pages about what the city has to offer.
 You will also find information on different styles of holiday that you can have in the city: mini-breaks, language learning trips and extended stays.

 Valencia has enjoyed a long and textured history.
 It boasts buildings and architecture from eras including the Roman, Arabic and Christian periods.
 These sit alongside the more modern buildings from the Modernist period (the style that was pioneered by Gaudi).
 For a full understanding of the background of the city, see our Guide to the History of Valencia.

 If you would like to be steeped in the history of Valencia, it is best to head to the old town - an area known as El Carmen.
 Here you will find the city's cathedral - for a full guide see our Valencia Cathedral page.
 You will also find university buildings, old churches, a modernist style food market and many other significant historical buildings.
 To get an idea of what it is like in Valencia's old town, see our Photo Route of El Carmen.

 If you are interested in modernist architecture, it is worth heading to an area that sits just behind Valencia city's main beach called El Cabanyal.
 This is a largely residential area where a large percentage of Valencia's locals live.
 However, it contains lots of examples of modernist architecture on the facades of the houses that line the streets.
 See our Photo route of El Cabanyal to get an idea of what it is like.